sodiq-code/aegis/docs/security.md

 - `isSolvent()` returns `(true, 16666)` -- collateral ratio is ~166% (16,666 basis points)
 - Minimum threshold is 150% (15,000 basis points)
 - The vault is **SOLVENT**: the ratio is above the 150% threshold
-- At 120% or below, the vault enters **CRITICAL** state and triggers emergency mode

-If the collateral ratio continues to decline and reaches the critical threshold, the system automatically:
+If the collateral ratio declines below the 150% threshold, the system automatically:
-1. Triggers `emergencyExit()` on VaultCore, allowing depositors to withdraw
+1. Emits a `SolvencyWarning` event on `SolvencyRoot`
 2. Pauses new deposits via the Policy Engine
 3. Notifies the risk agent to initiate deleverage actions
-4. Publishes the state change on-chain via SolvencyRoot
+4. Publishes the state change on-chain via `SolvencyRoot`

+If solvency continues to deteriorate, `triggerEmergencyFromSolvencyBreach()` on `VaultCore` enables `emergencyExit()` so depositors can withdraw.
 The vault is currently SOLVENT on Coston2 (~166% collateral ratio).
 An auditor can verify the current solvency state by calling `isSolvent()` on-chain without seeing any individual position data.

 ## Responsible Disclosure